rayx/pickhost/README.md

     x86-server = rayx,root@10.64.37.51 #Xeon Gold 5118, 192G RAM
     test-client = rayx,root@10.64.37.182

-The file contains multiple sections.
-This is not mandatory and you can add hosts to the file without using section.
-That said, it's recommended to group your hosts in sections because it helps to identify your host quickly.

-Except section header, each line in the file describes a host in this format:
+The file contains two sections (BTW, section is not required but it's a useful way to group your hosts).
+Each line in them defines a host.
+They are in the following format:

     <name> = <users>@<host> #<comment>

-- 'name' is a string you'd like to call the host.
-It mustn't have any of these characters: '=', '@', '#'.
+- `name` is an arbitray string you'd like to call the host.
+It mustn't have any of these characters: `=`, `@`, `#`.
-- 'users' is a comma separated list.
+- `users` is a comma separated list of user names.
 The first value in the list is displayed by default.
-You can go through other availale values by pressing 'u'.
+You can go through other values by pressing `u`.
-- 'host' is the host to be ssh'ed into.
+- `host` is the host to be ssh'ed into.
 It can be any valid hostname accepted by SSH client on your machine.
-For example, it can be IP address, short hostname, FQDN, or a hostname translated by SSH client (see 'HostName' option in ssh_config(5) man page).
+For example, it can be IP address, short hostname, FQDN, or a hostname translated by SSH client (see `HostName` option in ssh_config(5) man page).
-- 'comment' is an arbitrary string.
+- `comment` is an arbitrary string.
 It provides additional information about the host, like what project it's used for, its configuration, etc.

+Then you run pickhost command:

+    $ pickhost

-The above configuration generates a list like the following.
-Note that there is a small triangle '▾' after user name in some entries.
-That indicates there are multiple available user name values and you can press 'u' to go through them.
+It reads the config file and generates a list like the following.
+Note that there is a small triangle `▾` after user name in some entries.
+That indicates there are multiple user name values and you can press `u` to select one of them.

 ![docs/images/simple_example.png](docs/images/simple_example.png)

-You can press 'UP' and 'DOWN' (or VI style 'j' and 'k') to navigate through items in the list, press 'ENTER' (or 'SPACE') to select an entry, or press 'ESC' (or 'q') to quit without selecting anyting.
+You can press `UP` and `DOWN` (or vi style `j` and `k`) to navigate through items in the list, press `ENTER` (or `SPACE`) to select an entry, or press `ESC` (or `q`) to quit without selecting anything.

 Now suppose you navigate to the first entry in 'Benchmarking' section.
-Press 'u' once to change user name from 'rayx' to 'root', then press 'ENTER'.
-Pickhost would print the following on stderr:
+Press `u` once to change user name from 'rayx' to 'root', then press `ENTER`.
+Pickhost would print the selected entry in the following format on stderr:

     $ pickhost
     export PH_USER=root
     export PH_HOST=10.64.37.55
     export PH_NAME=arm-server

-That's pretty much it for this section.
+That's pretty much the basic usage of the tool.
 Next we'll talk about how to use the above output in shell script and a few more useful features of pickhost.

-## Processing Pickhost Output in Shell Script
+## Integrating Pickhost with Shell Script

 Pickhost command output is expected to be consumed by shell script.
-Below is an example code on how to do that:
+Below is an example shell function on how to do that:

     function pick {
         unset PH_NAME PH_USER PH_HOST